ShawnMcCool/laravel-closure-compiler/readme.md

 **Important:** Closure Compiler requires that Java is installed.
 Consequently, it can run on virtually any operating system.

+### Description

+This bundle allows users to list their site's JavaScript files in a config file.
+When a site runs in the development environment it'll check to see if any of the JavaScript files have been updated since the last minification.
+If so, it'll minify immediately and keep itself up to date.
+The developer or designer would then simply commit their code into their repository as normal including the minified file.
+In production the minification system is never loaded.
+The site's layout view should link to the minified file instead of to each of the JavaScript files as their contents are all minified together into the singular output file.

 ### Bundle Registration

 Add 'closure-compiler' to your **application/bundles.php** file: